pfiliberti/NightraidersAtari/README.md

 # Nightraiders Atari
 Nightraiders Atari computer game written in 6502 assemgbly language in 1982-1983, originally was a vertical scrolling game like Xevious but Datamost wanted to do "3D" like Zaxxon, Peter was requested to redo the game as it is seen here.
-More about the game at https://en.wikipedia.org/wiki/Nightraiders
+More about the game at https://en.wikipedia.org/wiki/Nightraiders and History of the game here: https://retro365.blog/2022/12/07/q-bits-from-my-personal-collection-nightraiders-a-poor-mans-zaxxon/

 ![alt text](https://github.com/styck/NightraidersAtari/blob/main/Images/NightRaidersTitleScreen.png?raw=true "NightRaider Title Screen")